Artists / Gallery

-Hubert Scheibl belongs to the most important Austrian representatives of abstract painting.
+Hubert Scheibl is one of the most important Austrian representatives of abstract painting.

-Scheibl brings the ample application of nature as well as its overwhelming elemental forces, to which also our own existence is subordinated, into the focus of his large scale works.
-Scheibl brings terms like expansion and resistance, development and repression, narrowness and width, chaos, chance and order, attraction and aggression, growth and deterioration into dynamically abstracted paintings.
+In his large-format works, Scheibl focuses thematically on the broad range of themes of nature and its unbridled elemental forces, to which our own existence is also subject.
+Scheibl captures concepts such as expansion and resistance, unfolding and repression, narrowness and expanse, chaos, chance and order, attraction and aggression, growth and perdition in dynamically abstracted images.